Johnny Depp: Other legal issues and allegations

 Depp was arrested in Vancouver in 1989 for assaulting a security guard after the police were called to end a loud party at his hotel room.

-He was also arrested in New York City in 1994 after causing significant damage to his room at The Mark Hotel, where he was staying with Kate Moss, his girlfriend.
+Depp was also arrested in New York City in 1994 after causing significant damage to his room at The Mark Hotel, where he was staying with Kate Moss, his girlfriend.
 The charges were dropped against him after he agreed to pay US$9,767 in damages.

 Depp was arrested again in 1999 for brawling with paparazi, when the photographers tried to take his picture.
-He allegedly threatened them with a wooden plank when they approached him outside Mirabelle restaurant in central London early on Sunday morning.
+He allegedly threatened them with a wooden plank when they approached him outside Mirabelle restaurant in central London on an early Sunday morning.

 In 2012, UC Irvine medical professor Robin Eckert sued Depp and three security firms, Premier Group International, Damian Executive Production Inc. and Staff Pro Inc., claiming to have been roughed up by his bodyguards at a concert in Los Angeles in 2011.
 During the incident, she was allegedly hand-cuffed and dragged 40 feet across the floor, resulting in injuries including a dislocated elbow.
 Depp's attorneys contended that Eckert provoked the alleged assault and therefore "consented to any assault and battery".
-Ekert's court papers stated that Depp, despite being his security guards' direct manager, did nothing to stop the attack.
+Eckert's court papers stated that Depp, despite being his security guards' direct manager, did nothing to stop the attack.
 Before the case went to trial, Depp settled with Eckert for an undisclosed sum, according to TMZ.

-In April 2015, Depp's then-wife Amber Heard breached Australia's biosecurity laws when she failed to declare their two dogs to the customs when they flew to Queensland, where he was working on a film.
+In April 2015, Depp and his then-wife Amber Heard breached Australia's biosecurity laws when they failed to declare their two dogs to the customs when they flew to Queensland, where he was working on a film.
 Heard pleaded guilty to falsifying quarantine documents, stating that she had made a mistake due to sleep deprivation.
 She was placed on a $1,000 one-month good behavior bond for producing a false document; Heard and Depp also released a video in which they apologized for their behavior and urged people to adhere to the biosecurity laws.
 The Guardian called the case the "highest profile criminal quarantine case" in Australian history.

 In March 2016, Depp cut ties with his management company, The Management Group (TMG), and sued them in January 2017 for alleged embezzlement and for allegedly improperly managing his money and leaving him over $40 million in debt.
 TMG stated that Depp was responsible for his own fiscal mismanagement and countersued him for unpaid fees.
 In a related suit, Depp also sued his lawyers, Bloom Hergott, in January 2017.
 Both lawsuits were settled, the former in 2018 and the latter in 2019.